Ahmedemad190/ivolve-ojt/Linux/LAB-2/README.md

-# create a  bash script to chekc the disk usage for the root file system
+# create a  bash script to chekc the disk usage for the root file system the script should run daily